 On-page SEO is the practice of optimizing individual web pages to rank higher in search engine results.
-It involves optimizing content, HTML elements, title tags, meta descriptions, headings, and internal links.
-Effective on-page optimization improves both search visibility and user experience.
+It spans content, HTML elements, title tags, meta descriptions, headings, and internal links.
+When done well, on-page optimization improves both search visibility and the experience visitors have on your site.

 What is On-Page SEO?

 On-page SEO encompasses all optimization activities performed directly on a webpage.
-Unlike off-page SEO which focuses on external signals like backlinks, on-page SEO gives you complete control over ranking factors.
+Unlike off-page strategies that focus on external signals like backlinks, on-page SEO gives you direct control over ranking factors.

 Core components of on-page SEO include:

-- URL structure - Creating semantic, keyword-rich URLs
+- URL structure - building semantic, keyword-rich URLs

 Title Tag Optimization